 To be eligible for Federal Student Aid (FSA), you must meet requirements for Satisfactory Academic Progress (SAP).
 Per the Department of Education, we must have a reasonable policy in place to monitor your academic progression.

-Students requiring federal financial aid assistance must meet Satifactory Academic Progress (SAP).
-Please review this SAP video for a brief overview of why maintaing SAP is important to you and your education.
+Students requiring federal financial aid assistance must meet Satisfactory Academic Progress (SAP).

 When you must submit an appeal:

-Graduate student who has exceeded 150% of your program degree hours
+- Excessive Hours: Graduate or Undergraduate who have exceeded 150% of your program degree hours

-If applying for readmission and you have attended other institutions since being enrolled at FSU, you must provide all transcripts from other institutions.
+If you are applying for readmission and you have attended other institutions since being enrolled at FSU, you must provide all transcripts from other institutions.

 What documentation do I need to submit?